Frisian–Frankish wars: Annexation of East Frisia

-Frisian uprisings
+Later revolts

-After their defeat, the Frisians rebelled against the Franks several times.
+After the fall of their realm, the Frisians rebelled against the Franks several times.

 Murder of Saint Boniface

 The first Frisian bishop Boniface set out for Frisia in 754 with a small retinue.
 He baptized a great number and summoned a general meeting for confirmation at a place not far from Dokkum, between Franeker and Groningen.
 Instead of the converts he expected, a group of armed inhabitants appeared.
-The Frisian warriors were angry because he had destroyed their shrines.
-They slew the aged archbishop because, according to Boniface's hagiographer, they believed the chests he carried with him contained gold and other riches.
+They slewed the aged archbishop because, according to Boniface's hagiographer, they believed the chests he carried with him contained gold and other riches.
 They were dismayed when they discovered that the chest only contained the bishop's books.

-Uprising of 782-785
+Revolt of 782–785

 Under the leadership of Widukind the Saxons continued to resist the Franks.
-In 782 the Frisians east of the Lauwers also began an uprising against the Franks.
-The uprising expanded to Frisian lands in the west that had been pacified earlier.
+In 782 the Frisians east of the Lauwers also began a revolt against the Franks.
+The revolt expanded to Frisian lands in the west that had been pacified earlier.
 This led to an en masse return to paganism by the population.
 Marauders burned churches and the priests, including Ludger, had to flee south.

 In response Charlemagne organized a new campaign in 783 to restore control, first over the Saxons and later over the Frisians.
 The Frisians aided Widukind against the Franks in 784 by sending him an army.
-It did not help much and he had to surrender in 785 and the Frisian uprising was severely repressed by the Franks.
+It did not help much and he had to surrender in 785 and the Frisian revolt was severely repressed by the Franks.

-Uprising of 793
+Revolt of 793

 In 793 the Frisians rebelled for the last time against Charlemagne.
 The reason for this was the forceful recruiting of Frisians and Saxons for the war against the Avars in the east.
-Under the leadership of dukes Unno and Eilrad, an uprising arose east of the Lauwers and spread to other Frisian lands.
+Under the leadership of dukes Unno and Eilrad, a revolt arose east of the Lauwers and spread to other Frisian lands.
 This led to a temporary return to paganism, and again priests had to flee.

-This uprising was also suppressed by the Franks.
+This revolt was also suppressed by the Franks.